-A few months ago, I made my first-ever open source contribution.
+A few months ago, I committed my first open source contribution.

-Indeed, the massive and welcoming ecosystem for open source software today leaves little excuse to not take part.
-As noted on Github's blog:
+Indeed, the large and welcoming ecosystem for open source software today leaves little excuse to not take part.
+As noted on GitHub's blog:

 "In 2022 alone, developers started 52 million new open source projects on GitHub—and developers across GitHub made more than 413 million contributions to open source projects."

-This is not to say that issues of project scarcity, gatekeeping, or other barriers to entry don't exist, but the simple fact is that a vast array of opportunities exists for developers in many domains and of many different skill levels.
+This is not to say that barriers to entry don't exist, but that there exists, in fact, a vast array of opportunities for developers of many different skill levels across a multitude of domains.

 MonkeyType

-Monkeytype was created in 2020 as a single-developer passion project to make a minimalist, customizable online typing test.
+Monkeytype was created in 2020 as a single-developer passion project to make an online, minimalist, and customizable typing test.
 Since then it has grown rapidly, with 365 million tests taken, an active Discord server, and hundreds of supporters and contributors.

-I've been a big fan of Monkeytype for my typing practice, with highest speeds to date being 135wpm over 15 seconds and 117wpm over 60 seconds (100% accuracy).
-When I saw that Monkeytype is open-source on Github, I saw a perfect opportunity to contribute.
+I'm a big fan of Monkeytype for my own typing practice, with records to date of 135wpm over 15 seconds and 117wpm over 60 seconds (with 100% accuracy).
+When I saw that Monkeytype is open-source on Github, I saw it as a perfect opportunity to contribute.

-- An inability to select keys using keypress.
+- An inability to select keys with keypress.

-- An outdated / diverged style as compared to the main site.
+- A diverged style as compared to the main site.

 I started by joining the Monkeytype Discord, creating an issue on the repo, forking, and working up a draft solution for keypress selection.
 I was updating this code as a fun exercise, so I wasn't concerned with negotiating the changes in advance with the project owner Miodec.
 I hypothesized that providing a hosted demo of the updates would offer a strong introduction and elicit a faster response.